openskies-sh/aircraftregistry/README.md

 ### 4. Launch browser
 Launch browser to http://localhost:8000/api/v1/ to launch the API Explorer

+### 5. Update / Add data
+This project runs on Python / Django and one of the nice thing about Django is that it comes with a Adminstration Interface.
+So you can go to `http://localhost:8000/admin` and login using a adminsitrator account and use the user interface to add / modify entries.

+You will have to create a "superuser" first by typing in `python manage.py createsuperuser` to create the user first.

-**Update July 2019**: **This is a fork of the [GUTMA Registry](https://github.com/gutma-org/droneregistry) that is maintainted and adds Identity and Authentication to access the endpoints and also has an updated API**
+**Update July 2019**: **This is a fork of the [GUTMA Registry](https://github.com/gutma-org/droneregistry), that I [Dr. Hrishikesh Ballal](https://www.hrishikeshballal.net) created when I was working at GUTMA, I have now forked that repository and the work continues.
+The main difference here is that it has JWT based Identity and Authentication to access the endpoints and also has an updated API**